adonisjs/attachment-lite/README.md

 ## Why Use this Add-On?

-The ability of your application/website to serve different sizes of the same image across different devices is an important factor for improving the performance of your application/website.
-If your visitor is accessing your website with a mobile device who screen width is less than 500px, it is performant and data-friendly to serve that device a banner which isn't wider than 500px.
+The ability of your application/website to serve different sizes of the same image across different devices is a important factor for improving the performance of your application/website.
+If your visitor is accessing your website with a mobile device whose screen width is less than 500px, it is performant and data-friendly to serve that device a banner which isn't wider than 500px.
 On the other hand, if a visitor is accessing your website with a laptop with a minimum screen size of 1400px, it makes sense not to serve that device a banner whose width is less than 1200px so that the image does not appear pixelated.

-The Adonis Responsive Attachment add-on provides the ability to generate unlimited number of responsive sizes from an uploaded and utilise the `srcset` and `sizes` attributes to serve and render different sizes of the same image to a visitor based on the size of their screen.
-You could get familiar with this concept by studying the [Responsive Images topic on MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
+The Adonis Responsive Attachment add-on provides the ability to generate unlimited number of responsive sizes from an uploaded image and utilise the `srcset` and `sizes` attributes to serve and render different sizes of the same image to a visitor based on the size of their screen.
+You should get familiar with this concept by studying the [Responsive Images topic on MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 ## Use Case for this Add-On

 Let us assume you are developing a blog.
 On the article page, you need to upload a cover image.
 You also need to generate responsive sizes of the uploaded cover image so that you can serve different sizes to different devices based on their screen sizes.
 This add-on will optimise and persist the original cover image saving you up to 50% reduction is the file size.
 It will also generate and persist optimised responsive cover images at various breakpoints which you can customise.
-Additionally, for the original and responsive cover images, the add-on will generate detailed JSON metadata of the images and persist the metadata as the value for the column within the database.
+Additionally, for the original and responsive cover images, the add-on will generate detailed metadata of the images and persist the metadata as the value for the column within the database.

 On the frontend of your blog, you can use the `srcset` attribute of the `img` element to define and serve the different cover image sizes.
 You can also use the `picture` wrapper element with the `source` element to define and serve the responsive cover images.